 The LGPS is a funded defined benefit pension scheme, with the assets held in separate trustee-administered funds.
-The total contribution made for the year ended 31 August 2022 was £2,421,000 (2021 - £1,668,000), of which employer's contributions totalled £1,980,000 (2021 - £1,345,000) and employees' contributions totalled £441,000 (2021 - £323,000).
-The agreed contribution rates for future years are 24.1 per cent for employers and a variable per cent for employees.
+The total contribution made for the year ended 31 August 2023 was £2,501,000 (2022 - £2,421,000), of which employer's contributions totalled £2,031,000 (2022 - £1,980,000) and employees' contributions totalled £470,000 (2022 - £441,000).
+The agreed contribution rates for future years for Buckinghamshire, Bedfordshire and Berkshire Pension Funds are between 19 and 28 per cent for employers and between 5.5 and 12.5 per cent for employees.

 Parliament has agreed, at the request of the Secretary of State for Education, to a guarantee that, in the event of academy closure, outstanding Local Government Pension Scheme liabilities would be met by the Department for Education.
-The guarantee came into force on 18 July 2013.
+The guarantee came into force on 18 July 2013 and on 21 July 2022, the Department for Education reaffirmed its commitment to the guarantee, with a parliamentary minute published on GOV.UK.